 Let’s start with under shirts.
 As babies, Shannon and Joshua wore 2 different kinds.
 One was a pullover.
 All babies hate having anything pulled over their head.
 The other type was more expensive but easier to use and baby-friendly.
 It resembled a vest, but with short sleeves.
 There were usually 3 snaps, one underneath to help keep the shirt in place.
 Plus 2 with the material that overlapped the bottom snap.
 Dang that’s hard to explain.
 Harder to visulize I’m sure.
 Sorry.
 Baby under (t) shirts came in a wide range of colors and fabrics, as long as they were white.
 And cotton.
-Back in pre-historic times, ALL babies/toddlers/pre-schoolers/ elementary kids/even bigger ones wore undershirts at least 6 or 8 months a year growing up in Iowa.
+Back in pre-historic times, ALL babies/toddlers/pre-schoolers/elementary kids/even bigger ones wore undershirts at least 6 or 8 months a year growing up in Iowa.
 Until they hit puberty.
 Or got their period.

 With the modern invention of the onesie, mom’s all over the world now had time for another load of laundry, or whip up an extra course for their supper menu every day.
 Why?
 Because 47 minutes per day were saved by not having to tuck babies t-shirts in 153 times!
 Imagine, a t-shirt that stayed neat and tucked in by itself.
 Without velcro attached to their hides.
 I jest.
 Velcro had not yet been invented.
 We were still losing 38 minutes re-tying shoes 72 times.
 More on that in a minute.
 Adam, my last baby wore onesies.
 I could not believe how convenient and cute they were.
 And they came in pastel colors.
 Mint green, soft yellow, baby blue.
 Why?
-Because pregnant women did not know if we were having a boy or girl until those little parts were displayed and announced by the doctor delivering your baby.
+Because pregnant women didn’t know if they were having a boy or girl until those little parts were displayed and announced by the doctor.
 Your layette consisted of pastel, gender friendly one piece sleepers if you had a shower before the baby was born.
 While you were in the hospital after giving birth, that’s when you got girl or boy clothes.
 Nursery’s were usually done in soft pastels too.

 Under shirts/onesies must not be considered a necessity anymore.
 Very few babies at daycare wear them, even during the winter.
 Just doesn’t seem right.
 I lay a baby down on the changing table (plastic covered foam), unsnap, unzip or tug down their sweats, skinny jeans (so cute) or sleeper.
 A little gasp escapes me when I spot their bare belly.
 Don’t they get the shivers?
 If wearing a shirt and knit pants, the crawler’s bellies are actually cold to the touch because their tummy is on the bare floor much of the time.
 The other extreme is what I nicknamed double onesie kids.
 Self-explanatory, they might have a long-sleeved onesie under a long-sleeved onsie.
 But most wear a sleeper, or just knit shirt and pants.
 And a diaper, maybe socks in the younger babies sleeper feet.